 We have seen that Christ fulfilled the Wave Sheaf that was waved before God.
 But Leviticus 23:17 also speaks of two “wave loaves” brought from the congregation, which represented “firstfruits unto the Lord.”
 As with the Wave Sheaf being lifted up and waved before God, the same was done with the wave loaves (vs. 20).
 The Wave Sheaf being lifted up represented the resurrected Christ.

-Since we have also seen that God’s Church began on Pentecost, it becomes obvious that the wave loaves represent the New Testament Church being lifted up from the earth in the first resurrection to include all those that God calls prior to Christ’s Return.
-The wave loaves are then brought back to earth as a type of the saints returning to rule with Christ (I Thes.
-4:16-17; Acts 1:11; Zech.
-14:3-4).
+Since we have also seen that God’s Church began on Pentecost, it becomes obvious that the wave loaves represent those who were converted in the Old Testament period, along with the New Testament Church, being lifted up from the Earth in the first resurrection to include all those that God calls prior to Christ’s Return.
+The wave loaves are then brought back to Earth as a type of the saints returning to rule with Christ (I Thes.
+4:16-17; Acts 1:11).
 Remember that the saints are the firstfruits (Jms.
 1:18; Rom.
-8:23; Rev. 14:4).
+8:23).